hyperledger/indy-hipe/text/attachments/README.md

 helpful, as in the example mentioned above, where scheduling a venue causes various human-usable payloads to be delivered.

-### Nicknames for attachments
+### IDs for attachments

-The `nickname` field is used to refer unambiguously to an appended (or less ideally, embedded) attachment, and works like an HTML anchor.
+The `@id` field within an attachment descriptor is used to refer unambiguously to an appended (or less ideally, embedded) attachment, and works like an HTML anchor.
+It is resolved relative to the root `@id` of the message and only has to be unique within a message.
 For example, imagine a fictional message type that's used to apply for an art scholarship, that requires photos of art demonstrating techniques A, B, and C.
 We could have 3 different attachment descriptors--but what if the same